Code of Conduct

 Introduction

-At Core Element, we strive to foster an environment of positivity, inclusivity, and shared experiences, where everyone can feel safe, respected, and able to enjoy the festival.
+At Core Element, we are committed to creating an environment built on positivity, inclusivity, and shared experience where every attendee can feel safe, respected, and free to enjoy the festival.

-Please keep in mind that these rules apply for the entire duration of your time at Core Element from the moment you arrive on site, to the moment you have left.
+Please keep in mind that these rules apply for the entire duration of your time at Core Element, from the moment you arrive on site until you have fully departed, and that some conditions outlined within this Code of Conduct remain in effect even after the event has concluded.

 1.1 You must be 18 years or older at the time of purchasing a ticket.
 Valid ID will be required at the festival entrance and main event areas.
 Accepted forms of ID include passports, driving licences, national ID cards, ISIC cards, military ID, and any card bearing the Home Office PASS mark.

-1.3 Access to the festival grounds, including the car park and camping areas, is restricted to registered attendees with valid tickets.
+1.3 Access to the festival grounds and event grounds, including the car park and camping areas, is restricted to registered attendees with valid wristbands only.

-1.4 Tampering with or altering wristbands in any way is strictly forbidden.
+1.4 Tampering with or altering wristbands in any way is not permitted.

-1.5 All attendees, including fursuiters and cosplayers, must present their wristbands upon request, regardless of whether they are visibly worn.
+1.5 All attendees, including fursuiters and cosplayers, must present their wristbands upon request of staff.

-1.6 Pretending to be a registered attendee will result in immediate ejection and may lead to future bans.
+1.6 Pretending to be a registered attendee, including the use of fake wristbands or tickets, will result in immediate ejection and may lead to future bans.

 1.7 Wristbands and tickets are strictly non-transferable.
 Lending a wristband to provide access will result in the immediate ejection of both parties and may lead to future bans.